hbeni/fgcom-mumble/README.md

 - start flightgear with enabled fgcom-mumble protocol ("`--generic=socket,out,2,127.0.0.1,16661,udp,fgcom-mumble`")
 - start using your radio stack (standard FGCom PTT is space for COM1 and shift-space for COM2)

+### Debugging issues
+When you cannot hear other pilots or are unable to transmit on the radios, you can check the following:

+- Make sure, your mumble is operational otherwise
+- Recheck the tuned frequencies
+- Check that you really are in range
+- Make sure the radio is operable (powered, switched on, serviceable)
+- Look at the plugins debug messages (**TODO:** Where are they?)

 Architecture description